ozfive/StoryBox/README.md

 sudo apt install git
 ```

 3. Clone your fork into the directory /home/pi/ by executing the following commands in your terminal.
-Please ensure to replace `[YOUR GIT USERNAME]` with your own git username.:
+Please make sure to replace `[YOUR GIT USERNAME]` with your own git username.:

 ```shell
 cd /home/pi